TechNickAI/AICodeBot/README.md

 ## Your AI-powered coding sidekick

-AICodeBot is a coding assistant designed to make your coding life easier.
+AICodeBot is a terminal-based coding assistant designed to make your coding life easier.
 Think of it as your AI version of a pair programmer.
 Perform code reviews, create helpful commit messages, debug problems, and help you think through building new features.
 A team member that accelerates the pace of development and helps you write better code.

 We've planned to build out multiple different interfaces for interacting with AICodeBot.
 To start, it's a [command-line tool](https://pypi.org/project/aicodebot/) that you can install and run in your terminal, and a [GitHub Action for Code Reviews](https://github.com/marketplace/actions/aicodebot-code-review).

-Status: This project is in its early stages, but it already improves the software development workflow, and has a healthy roadmap of features (below).
+Status: This project was built before AI Coding Assistants were cool. 🤓 As such, much of the functionality has been replicated in various IDEs.
+Where AICodeBot shines is a) it's in the terminal, not GUI, and b) it can be used in processes like GitHub actions.

 We're using AICodeBot to build AICodeBot, and it's upward spiraling all the time.️ We're looking for contributors to help us build it out.
 See [CONTRIBUTING](https://github.com/TechNickAI/AICodeBot/blob/main/CONTRIBUTING.md) for more.